Shoeless Joe Jackson

 In the collection:

-Despite his hitting prowess, Shoeless Joe Jackson is best remembered for his lifetime ban
+Despite a .356 lifetime average, Shoeless Joe Jackson is remembered for his lifetime ban

-Despite his hitting prowess, Shoeless Joe Jackson is best remembered for his lifetime ban
+Despite a .356 lifetime average, Shoeless Joe Jackson is remembered for his lifetime ban

 Joe Jackson was a natural-born hitter.
 In his rookie year he set a still-standing record for freshmen by hitting .408.
 It was no fluke.
 In more than 5,500 career plate appearances, Jackson hit .356 with a .423 on-base percentage and a .517 slugging percentage.
 Those numbers rank among the baseball e